-If you take cooking seriously, you'll know that getting the ingredients just right can make the difference between mediocre and a masterpiece.
+If you take cooking seriously and love to bake, you'll know that getting the ingredients just right can make the difference between mediocre and a masterpiece.
 Unless you're a celebrity chef who can swiftly fling in just the right amount of cornflour mid-simmer, or instantly convert grams to cups mentally, guesswork only goes so far.
-That's why a good set of kitchen scales is a must for most.
+That's why a good set of kitchen scales like the digital kitchen scales we've reviewed is a must for most.
 But how do you pick the best one for your culinary needs?

 Tipping the scales

 An old-style model just like grandma used to use would look so good on your kitchen counter, but will it be accurate?
 This is the 21st century, should you be opting for one of those fancy digital models that can break things down to a decimal point?
 Don't worry, we're here to weigh in on what's best about both types.

 Digital (electronic) scales like the ones in our kitchen scale reviews are generally better at measuring out small and precise amounts - especially useful if you're cooking something complicated, or on a strict diet.

 Mechanical scales often come with bigger bowls or trays and can be easier for weighing large amounts.
 They aren't as precise as digital scales, but most are accurate.

 It really depends what's most important to you.
 Most kitchen scales are easy to use and reasonably accurate, but if you want something very simple that doesn't need batteries, then go for a mechanical scale.
 If you want a precise, easy to read measurement, consider a digital scale.
 Whichever way you decide to go, the measurements should be easy to read, the controls easy to use, and the continuous weighing function should be reliable and work as promised.

 For both digital and mechanical types of scales: